bcgsc/AMPSeek/README.md

 nextflow workflow.nf --download_from <url> --download true
 ```

-One other option for users is to manually store the **FASTA** file that want to provide to the pipeline in the folder `AMPSeek/data`. **It is important for users to have only the file that they want to run in that folder, but nothing else.
-Also currently the pipeline only supports FASTA files that contain only 1 peptide sequence.**
+One other option for users is to manually store the **FASTA** file that want to provide to the pipeline in the folder `AMPSeek/data`. **It is important for users to have only the file that they want to run in that folder, but nothing else.**

 The pipeline can check different peptide sequences in different lengths and predict their activity, 3D structure, charge, and toxicity.

 ### Intermediate Result Files and Folders:
 As a result of prediction and zip stages, pipeline generates different intermediate files.
 The intermediate generated prediction files for activity, 3D structure, and toxicity are stored in `AMPSeek/output` folder.
 In this folder:

 1. `foldings` folder: This folder contains the output of peptide structure prediction.
-The pipeline only interact with the `.pbd` files which contain the molecular coordinate information directly.
-2. `*.tsv` file: This is the report of the run for `ÀMPlify`.
+2. `*.tsv` file: This is the report of the run for `AMPlify`.
 It contains the data pipeline uses this file for the final report's AMP activity data representation.
 3. `foldings/*.csv` file: This file contains the `tAMPer`'s report for the toxicity.
-The pipeline interacts with this file to generate the final report's AMP activity data representation.
+The pipeline interacts with this file to generate the final report's toxicity data representation.

+Second and third files get deleted after compiling the ultimate result which contains relevant information for the pipeline.

 ### Output File:
-The ultimate output file of the pipeline is the `report.html` file.
-This report can be found on the root directory after the run.
+The ultimate output file of the pipeline is the `output/compiled_results.csv` file if there was no custom path for final output given.
 The file contains these information:

-1. Information About the Run: Which file is run to generate this document
-2. General Information About the Run Peptide Sequence: ID, sequence, length, charge.
-3. AMP Activity Information About the Run Peptide Sequence: AMP activity and confidence score, sub model property scores for AMPlify plot (it uses ensamble learning), attention distribution along the sequence that led the AMPlify model to this outcome plot.
-4. Protein Structure About the Run Peptide Sequence: Interactable 3D representation of the protein sequence
-5. Toxicity Information About the Run Peptide Sequence: Toxicity score and prediction.

-### Supplementary Files:

-1. zipper.py: This script takes the target name before extension and target directory, then zips the files generated by LocalColabFold.
-2. report.R: This script generates the report.html file as the ultimate output of the pipeline.
+1. Peptides properties: ID, Sequence, Length, and Charge
+2. Antimicrobial activity predictions: AMPlify prediction and score
+3. Toxicity predictions: tAMPer prediction and score

 ### Installation and Default Run
 First, clone this repository to your local: